 - Pain and Suffering: This is the biggest element of damages in almost every bulging disc car accident settlement.
 This non-economic damage compensates for the physical pain and emotional distress experienced.
 The severity of the injury, the impact on daily life, and the duration of recovery play into this amount.

 - Insurance Coverage: In any car accident lawsuit, the settlement compensation will also be influenced by the policy limits of the insurance coverage held by the defendant.

 Are Bulging Disc Injuries Hard to Prove in a Lawsuit?

 Proving the existence of a bulging disc is usually not very difficult.
-However, it can difficult in many cases to establish that the bulging disc was caused by the accident and not the result of a pre-existing condition.
+However, in many cases, it can be challenging to establish that the bulging disc was caused by the accident and not by a pre-existing condition.

 Hiring a Lawyer for Your Disc Injury Case